tlevine/dada.pink/configuring-web-servers/index.md

   the domain name.
 2. Should I get redirected to a different URL?
 If yes, to what URL?
 3. If I shouldn't be redirected, what file or application should be served?

+Some specifics about the third question:

 * If it's a file, there's a good chance that it will have an extension like "html", "js", or "css".
 * Applications are really files too, so determine the directory or file that the application is in and mention what languages and libraries it uses.

 To show the example to other people, you can probably just write out your answers to the questions.
 You can sometimes make your answer more concise